4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/collections.md

 ## Collection Component Implementation

-Collection components are higher order components that produce multiple HTML documents (i.e. A collection).
+Collection components are higher order components that produce multiple HTML documents.

 fusion.ssg repeatedly invokes collection components until they indicate that they shouldn't be invoked again.